OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 `order`:  order of the discretization (ie. first order, second order...), where an order `p` discretization should have a convergence rate of `p+1`.

+`numNodesPerFace`: number of nodes on an edge in 2D or face in 3D.
+For interpolated
+                   meshes it is the number of interpolation points on the face

+####Parallel Counts
+`npeers`: number of processes that have elements that share a face with the current
+         process

+`numGlobalEl`: number of locally owned elements + number of non-local elements that
+               share a face with a locally owned element

+`numSharedEl`: number of non-local elements that share a face with a locally owned
+               element

+####MPI Info
+`comm`: the MPI Communicator the mesh is defined on `myrank`: rank of current MPI process (0-based) `commsize`: number of MPI processes on this communicator `peer_parts`: array of MPI proccess ranks for each process that has elements that
+              share a face with the current process

+####Send/Receive Infrastructure
+`send_waited`: array of bools (length `npeers`) that indicate if MPI_Wait has
+               already been called on on each MPI send Request `send_reqs`: array of MPI Requests for send operations `send_stats`: array of MPI Status objects for send operations `recv_waited`: same purpose as `send_waited`, for receives `recv_reqs`: same purpose as `send_reqs`, for receives `recv_stats`: same purpose as `recv_stats`, for receives

+Note that some MPI implementations do not allow calling MPI_Wait on a Request more than once.
+The `send_waited` and `receive_waited` arrays provide a way to guard against this.

+####Discretization Type
+`isDG`: true if mesh is a DG type discretization `isInterpolated`: true if mesh requires data to be interpolated to the faces
+                  of an element

 ####Mesh Data
 `coords`: `n` x `numNodesPerElement` x `numEl` array, where `n` is the dimensionality of   the equation being solved (2D or 3D typically).  `coords[:, nodenum, elnum] = [x, y, z]` coordinates of node `nodenum` of element `elnum`.